 Beat the heat when working outdoors

-The combination of sun and heat can be dangerous to groundskeepers and other classified school employees who spend most of their time working outdoors during the upcoming summer months.
+The combination of sun and heat can be dangerous to groundskeepers and other classified school employees who spend most of their time working outdoors during summer and warmer months.

 The sun contains ultraviolet rays that may cause skin cancer.
 If you spend a lot of time working outdoors, make sure you cover up with tightknit clothing.
 This type of cloth can help keep the sun’s harmful rays off the skin.
 Natural fabrics, such as cotton, can still help keep you cool while protecting you from the sun.

 Wear a hat and sunglasses.
 A wide-brim hat will protect your face, eyes and neck.
 Did you know that your eyes can also get sunburned?
 That’s why you should always remember to wear shades that block at least 99 percent of UV rays.

 Make sure that any part of your body that is exposed to the sun is protected by sunscreen.
 A sunscreen with a sun protection factor (SPF) of at least 15 is recommended.